Biggus22/DCS-BIOS-TUI/README.md

 ### As a Service (After Installation)

+The application will run automatically in the background as a service, managing your DCS-BIOS serial connections.
+The TUI interface is run interactively when you need to configure or monitor your devices.

-The application will run automatically as a service.
-To interact with it, SSH into your Raspberry Pi and run:
+To interact with the TUI interface, SSH into your Raspberry Pi and run:
 ```bash
 python3 /home/pi/DCS-BIOS-TUI/dcsbios_tui.py
 ```

+The service handles the actual data forwarding between DCS and your serial devices in the background.

 ### Service Management